gnang/Arithmetic-Formulas-Encoding-Package/README.md

 We provide here a sagemath implementation of the Integer formula encoding package **UPDATE 2015-03-10**

-The `Integer Formula encoding Package` is a symbolic hypermatrix package designed to investigate structural and combinatorial properties of integer circuit encodings.
+The `Integer Formula encoding Package` is a package designed to investigate structural and combinatorial properties of integer circuit encodings.

 # Installation

-A properly working install of [sage](http://sagemath.org/) is a prerequisite to using the hypermatrix package.
-Download the Hypermatrix sage file into your working directory.
+A properly working install of [sage](http://sagemath.org/) is a prerequisite to using the integer formula encoding package.
+Download the Integer Formula Package sage file into your working directory.
 Load the package into a sage terminal session using the following command:

 ```python